For more information: What is the Gospel

-Since Wednesday in the Word followers come from many different churches and backgrounds, the following statement of faith summarizes (but does not comprehensively review) the basic doctrinal specifics we share.
-Perfect agreement with all these statements is neither required nor expected of those seeking the Lord with us.
+Since Wednesday in the Word listeners come from many different churches, backgrounds and countries, the following statement of faith summarizes (but does not comprehensively review) the basic doctrinal specifics we share.
+Perfect agreement with all these statements is neither required nor expected of those listening and seeking the Lord with us.

 We believe that the Christian faith is a progressive, journey toward maturity.
-Wherever you are in this process, you are welcome to fellowship with us.
+Wherever you are in this process, you are welcome to listen and fellowship with us.

 Concerning the Bible

-We believe that the original writings of both Old and New Testaments were breathed by God to prophets, apostles, and apostolic associates by means of the Spirit, who chose the words employed according to the personality and background of the human author, and that these writings were without error and are of supreme and final authority in the lives of believers in any age.
+We believe that the original writings of both Old and New Testaments were revealed by God to prophets, apostles, and apostolic associates by means of the Spirit, who chose the words employed according to the personality and background of the human author, and that these writings are without error and are of supreme and final authority in the lives of believers in any age.

 We believe there is but one true God, who eternally exists as three distinct persons, Father, Son, and Holy Spirit, who exclusively share in the work of creation, maintenance of the universe, redemption and judgment.

 We believe that mankind was created in the image of God, but because of Adam’s sin that image was damaged, and that all human beings are now born with a sinful nature, are unable to function in moral responsibility before God, and need a spiritual regeneration before they can become what they were meant to be.

 We believe that the Eternal Son entered the human race as the virgin-born son of Mary, was named Jesus, fulfilled Old Testament prophecies of the Messiah, was rejected by Jewish leaders, condemned by Pontius Pilate, crucified by the Romans, buried in a borrowed tomb, but on the third day arose bodily from the dead in accordance with the predictions of the Old Testament scriptures.